Denny Creek Cabin #5

 The cabin is located near Snoqualmie Pass, a few miles off Exit 47.
 The Google map to the left is the best way to find your way to the cabin.
 (Note that it's in-between the east- and west-bound lanes of I-90!)
 Click on the cabin icon and you can even get driving directions from anywhere you want.

 Soon after you start , you'll cross a bridge.
 About 1500 feet later, you'll pass the entrance to the campground, on your left, closed in winter.
 The road will continue past the campground, then curve left and downhill a little, then head right and uphill.
 Partway up this hill (100 feet?) you'll come to an intersection, with the left-hand turn labelled Franklin Falls and Melakwa Lake.
-There is a fancy new outhouse here as of 2016.
+There is a fancy new two-door outhouse here as of 2016.
 Turn left here - don't miss this turn or you'll keep going up to the pass, 3 miles further on!

 In 200 feet you'll cross another bridge.
 The road will curve uphill and to the right; our cabin is the third one on your right, about 150 feet on.
 You can't go too far wrong - this road dead ends in a loop about 1/4 mile past the cabin, so if you miss it, just come on back! :)

 If we're there, it will probably be the only cabin with smoke coming out of the chimney, and with a massive number of tracks in and out, so it shouldn't be hard to find.
 It's a red/brown A-frame, with a "#5" next to the door - although, with any luck, it'll all be buried under 10 feet of snow! :)